Introduction

 The main configurations are:

-• outDir - which basically tells our TS compiler in which directory to put the compiled JS output in.
-This is the reason why we are adding the dist/ prefix in our package.json.
+outDir- which basically tells our TS compiler in which directory to put the compiled JS output in.
+This is the reason why we are adding thedist/prefix in ourpackage.json.You can change it to your liking, but don't forget to update package.json as well.

-• declaration - Setting this to true will cause our TS compiler to output a declaration file as well.
-The declaration file ends with extension .d.ts.
-This is what we are putting in our types property of package.json.
+declaration- Setting this totruewill cause our TS compiler to output a declaration file as well.
+The declaration file ends with extension.d.ts.
+This is what we are putting in ourtypesproperty of package.json.

 So, these are the main properties we need to take care in our tsconfig.json file.
 We are now one step closer to publishing our package!!!